stacks-network/docs/_core/smart/tutorial.md

 Notice the program is enclosed in  `()` (parentheses) and each statement as well.
 The `get-balance` function takes an `account` argument of the special type `principal`.
 Principals represent a spending entity and are roughly equivalent to a Stacks address.

-Along with the `principal` types, Clarity supports  booleans, integers, and fixed length buffers.
-Variables are created via `let` binding but there is no support for mutating functions like `set`.
+Along with the `principal` types, Clarity supports  booleans, integers, and fixed-length buffers.
+Variables are created via `let` binding, but there is no support for mutating functions like `set`.

 The next sequence of lines shows an `if` statement that allows you to set conditions for execution in the language.